Teananazz/AdvancedPart2/README.md

 # Advanced

-1. Use visual studio 2022
+1. Use visual studio 2022 with .net 6 installed .

 1. clone and open in visual studio 2022 ( and have git of course added to visual studio)
 2. switch to android branch